 - Preheat oven to 400°F (200°C).

-- Heat milk, water, salt, and oil in a pot; bring to a boil, then remove from heat.
+- Boil milk, water, salt, and oil; remove from heat.

-- Add eggs one at a time, then mix in Parmesan and mozzarella until dough is slightly sticky.
+- Add eggs one at a time, then mix in cheeses.

-Store your Rosca de Chipa in an airtight container at room temperature for up to 3 days.
-To reheat, use the microwave for just a few seconds—be careful not to overheat, as it can become tough.
+Store: Keep your Chipa Rosca in an airtight container at room temperature for up to 3 days.
+To reheat, microwave for a few seconds until just warmed through-avoid overheating, as it can turn tough.

 Can I make Rosca de Chipa without oil?